shangbuhuan13/shangbuhuan13.github.io/_pages/about.md

 # Research
-My research topic is human-object pose estimation, generation and its applications in robotics.
+My research topic is human-object pose estimation, generation, motion retargeting and its applications in robotics (dexterous hands).
 Feel free to reach me at diyan@hit.edu.cn

 # News